paypal/skipto/index.md

 *  Heading (e.g h1, h2, h3 and h4 elements).
 *  ARIA landmarks (e.g. banner, navigation, main and search).
 *  HTML5 Section Elements (e.g. main, section[aria-label], section[aria-labelledby]
-*  Any element with the id specified via the configuration file.
-*  Any element with the custom class specified via the configuration file.

 and options:

-*  The "access key" is set to 0.
+*  The default "access key" is set to 0.
-*  The menu is visible on keyboard focus only (can be changed to be always visible via the "onload" parameter).
+*  The menu button by default is visible, but can be configured to appear on keyboard focus only.

 You may have different requirements for your web site and include other heading levels as well as ARIA landmarks.

-If you are using either WordPress plugin or Drupal module, you can change the SkipTo options under the "settings" section of your particular content management system.
-If, however, you are utilizing the plain vanilla Javascript, you will need to provide a JSON object containing the necessary configuration parameters.
+You will need to provide a JSON object containing the necessary configuration parameters for changing behaviors or styling from default values.
 This may look like the following:

 ```html
 <script>